LGBTQ rights in Myanmar: Gender identity and expression

 Myanmar does not allow transgender people to change the gender assigned to them at birth.
 Transgender people in Myanmar are subject to rape, mistreatment, or extortion by police, and are often targeted using the "shadow law" in section 35(c) of the Police Act.
 Generally, there are only three "respectable" career options open to transgender Burmese: beautician, fashion designer, or nat kadaw ("spirit wife" or spirit medium).
 As a nat kadaw, transgender Burmese people can be afforded respect and veneration otherwise denied to them by Burmese society.

+Transgender people in Myanmar may face discrimination, family rejection or violence for their identity.

 Occult is a local term for the transgender community in Myanmar.

 Discrimination protections

 Myanmar does not have any enforceable legal protections against discrimination based on sexual orientation or gender identity.
 Although certain policies mention sexual orientation, these are either symbolic or limited in scope and do not constitute civil rights protections.

 For example, the 2019 Child Rights Law includes a non-discrimination clause referencing sexual orientation, but it applies only to children and lacks mechanisms for enforcement.
 The 2020 MRTV Broadcasting Guidelines encourage avoiding discriminatory media portrayals, but they are non-binding and have no legal penalties.
-Similarly, the 2022 Gender Policy on Sexual and Reproductive Health and Rights includes LGBT individuals as a vulnerable group in the context of healthcare delivery, but this is a planning document, not enforceable law.
+Similarly, the 2022 Gender Policy on Sexual and Reproductive Health and Rights includes LGBTQ individuals as a vulnerable group in the context of healthcare delivery, but this is a planning document, not an enforceable law.

-Same-sex sexual activity remains criminalized under Section 377 of the Penal Code, and LGBT individuals face arrest, police abuse, and societal discrimination without legal recourse.
+Same-sex sexual activity remains criminalized under Section 377 of the Penal Code, and LGBTQ individuals face arrest, police abuse, and societal discrimination without legal recourse.

 Living conditions

 Public attitudes

-During the military regime, no organised LGBT political or social life was able to exist.
+During the military regime, no organised LGBTQ political or social life was able to exist.
 Burma's social mores about human sexuality have been described as being "extremely conservative".
 Gay men are stigmatised, especially if they are living with HIV/AIDS.
-In the local Buddhist tradition, those born LGBT are perceived as facing punishment for sins committed in a past life.
+In the local Buddhist tradition, those born LGBTQ are perceived as facing punishment for sins committed in a past life.
+Trans women are frequently denied equal access to many professions, which limits their opportunities and may lead to overrepresentation in certain jobs including spirit mediums and sex work.
+According to Mya Thet Mu, a gay woman from Myanmar, lesbians are often seen as less acceptable than gay men and transgender people.

-A poll in 2020 found that 74% of Burmese people agreed that being LGBT should be legal (23% disagreed) and 81% agreed that "LGBT people deserve equality and equal treatment just like anyone else in Myanmar" (12% disagreed).
+A poll in 2020 found that 74% of Burmese people agreed that being LGBTQ should be legal (23% disagreed) and 81% agreed that "LGBT people deserve equality and equal treatment just like anyone else in Myanmar" (12% disagreed).

-Historically, the combination of official homophobia, limited public awareness, and lack of community role models have rendered LGBT people invisible in Burmese society.
+Historically, the combination of official homophobia, limited public awareness, and lack of community role models has rendered LGBTQ people invisible in Burmese society.